 |General Chemistry w/labs||8|

 |Organic Chemistry w/labs||8|

-LECOM requires all applicants to submit a LECOM Supplemental Application.
-Once LECOM receives the PharmCAS application, qualified applicants will receive an e-mail message providing information and instructions regarding how to complete the Supplemental Application.
-The e-mail message will include a username and password to access the secure LECOM Candidate Portal to complete the Supplemental Application and submit the $50 non-refundable application fee.
-Payment of the $50 application fee is required at the time you submit your application.
-The LECOM Supplemental Application is very brief, and LECOM encourages you to complete it as soon as possible.
-The deadline date for submittion of the LECOM Supplemental Application is April 1, 2014.
-The application will not be processed by LECOM until both the PharmCAS and Supplemental Applications are submitted.
+LECOM requires all applicants to submit a LECOM Supplemental Application for each pathway to which they apply.
+Once LECOM receives the Verified PharmCAS application for any pathway, qualified applicants will receive an e-mail message providing information and instructions regarding how to complete the Supplemental Application which will include a username and password to access the secure LECOM Candidate Portal to complete the Supplemental Application.
+Payment of the $50 supplemental application fee is required at the time of submission.
+The LECOM Supplemental Application is very brief, and you are encouraged to complete it as soon as possible.
+The deadline date for submission of the LECOM Supplemental Application is April 1, 2017.

 LECOM does not consider foreign transcripts or foreign transcript evaluations.